 Abstract

 Ecological diversity is associated with reduced temporal variability at the aggregate level, resulting in portfolio effects.
 Such relationships, however, may weaken over time due to increases in the variability of component populations or greater synchrony among components.
 While weakened portfolio effects have been previously documented, the consequence of increased aggregate variability on meeting conservation goals is rarely quantified.
 Here we demonstrate how changes in component variability, synchrony, and population productivity interact to influence the probability of achieving an array of management objectives.
 We first present evidence that component variability and synchrony have recently increased in the Fraser River sockeye salmon stock aggregate, consistent with a weakening portfolio effect.
-We then use these data to parameterize a stochastic, closed-loop model that simulates the population dynamics of each stock, the fishery that harvests the stock aggregate, and the management framework used to establish mixed-stock exploitation rates, across a range of aggregate variability and productivity scenarios.
-We show that when population productivity remains relatively stable, the negative effects of aggregate variability on conservation- and catch-based objectives are moderate.
-However, greater aggregate variability in general, and synchrony in particular, magnifies the negative effects of declining productivity.
+We then use these data to parameterize a stochastic, closed-loop model that simulates the population dynamics of each stock, the fishery that harvests the stock aggregate, and the management framework used to establish mixed-CU exploitation rates.
+We show that when population productivity remains relatively stable, the negative effects of component variability and synchrony on conservation- and catch-based objectives are moderate.
+However, greater component variability or synchrony can magnify the negative effects of declining productivity.
 As a result, abundance, catch, and the probability of meeting biological benchmarks are strongly reduced.
-Such declines are particularly concerning because they occurred even though aggregate retains high levels of biodiversity and was managed using a relatively sensitive harvest control rule.
+Such declines are particularly concerning because they occurred even though the Fraser River sockeye salmon aggregate retained high levels of biodiversity and was managed using a relatively sensitive harvest control rule.
 Our findings clarify that while declines in portfolio effect strength increase the risk that ecological aggregates will decline in abundance, such impacts are moderated by the underlying productivity regime.
 Given evidence of widespread reductions in per capita productivity, accounting for changes in aggregate variability may be necessary for systems-based approaches to be effective.

 Introduction

 Metapopulations, communities, and other ecological aggregates consist of components whose dynamics vary due to life history, unique environmental interactions, or simply chance.
 Asynchrony among components, commonly referred to as portfolio effects, reduces temporal variability of the aggregate resulting in greater productivity, increased availability of ecosystem services, and improved resilience (Tilman, Isbell & Cowles 2014; Schindler, Armstrong & Reed 2015).
 Portfolio effects have been identified as key stabilizing processes in a number of ecosystems and have been used as justification for systems-based approaches, which emphasize monitoring and conserving ecological aggregates, rather than individual components (Link 2018).
-The broad goal of systems-based approaches is to increase the stability of ecosystem services, while avoiding the difficulties associated with accurately forecasting the dynamics of single populations (Link 2018).
+The broad goal of such approaches is to increase the stability of ecosystem services, while avoiding the difficulties associated with accurately forecasting the dynamics of single populations (Link 2018).

 Systems-based approaches and portfolio effects are particularly relevant to management-oriented disciplines such as conservation biology and fisheries science.
 A common way to quantify a portfolio’s performance is via aggregate variability, the temporal coefficient of variation of multiple populations.
 An emergent property of ecological portfolios is that, due to statistical averaging alone, aggregate variability decreases as the number of components increases (Doak et al. 1998).
 For example, the Bristol Bay sockeye salmon (Oncorhynchus nerka) fishery encompasses an aggregate of nine major river systems, each containing tens to hundreds of spawning populations (Schindler et al. 2010).
 This population diversity reduces aggregate variability in spawner returns and catches, as well as the probability of fishery closures, relative to a hypothetical fishery containing fewer stocks (Hilborn et al. 2003; Schindler et al. 2010).
-Thus maintaining biodiversity across ecological scales is an effective, precautionary means of promoting resilience, particularly when future environmental conditions are uncertain (Anderson et al. 2015).
+Thus maintaining biodiversity across ecological scales is a way to promote resilience, particularly when future environmental conditions are uncertain (Anderson et al. 2015).